| Mark

 District 7300's PR Committee serving 1,500 members in

-51 communities; and is a former president of the Beaver
+51 clubs; and a trustee of the Beaver

 Area Education Foundation.
 In 2005, he was honored as

-"Rotarian of the Year" for all of Western Pennsylvania.
+"Rotarian of the Year" for District 7300 in southwestern Pennsylvania.

 twice has been named one of the “Top